 How is RETHYMIC made?

-Unlike a transplant, RETHYMIC is engineered for one patient at a time through a complex process using donor thymus tissue1,2
+Unlike a transplant, RETHYMIC is developed for one child at a time through a complex process using donor thymus tissue1,2

 Donation of thymus tissue